mdarino/Udacity_CPP_FoodAcceptance-/README.md

 The code will have the following classes where will be covering most part of the information and actions.

 <p align="center"> <img src="d3.png" width="400" height="400" /> </p>

 ## Testing
-The repo will have images in the test folder to check the code operations.
+The repo will have images in the data folder to check the code operations.
 The first version only uses those images, not support the live camera but the tester can change those images to testing.
+In the repository is store a DB with information to check the operation of find and csv.

 ## Rubric Points